rich-iannone/posts/wes-works/index.md

 background code review system written in Go.
 The premise is elegantly simple and addresses a real problem in the emerging world of agentic software development.
-AI coding agents write code quickly, but they make mistakes, and under the old workflow the review of that code would come far too late to be useful, often after the agent had already moved on to the next task and the relevant context was lost.
+AI coding agents write code quickly, but they make mistakes.
+Under the old workflow the review of that code would come far too late to be useful, often after the agent had already moved on to the next task and the relevant context was lost.

 roborev solves this by reviewing every commit as it happens.
 It installs as a post-commit hook, runs reviews in the background, and surfaces